aayushma-stha/cis106/notes/notes9/notes9.md

   * Insert 5 spaces to the left of every lines
     * `sed 's/^/     /' helloWorld.c`

-1.Explain how to use the pipe (|) for redirecting the output of a command to another.
+## 1.Explain how to use the pipe (|) for redirecting the output of a command to another.
 * **Definition:**
-  * The pipe allows you to redirect the standard output of a command to the standard input of another.
+  * The pipe allows us to redirect the standard output of a command to the standard input of another.
 * **Usage:**
   * `command_1 | command_2 | command_3 | ----- | command_N`
 * **Examples:**